U.S.A. | San Francisco to Point Reyes National Seashore

 Elevation gain/loss: 700 ft.

-After a short morning transfer you enter Muir Woods National Monument from its quieter backside, walking among ancient redwoods before climbing to an expansive overlook above the Pacific Ocean.
-Descend back through the beautiful, ancient redwood forest to the famed Cathedral Grove and visitor center.
+After a short 20 minute morning transfer, follow a wooded trail to an expansive overlook above the Pacific Ocean.
+Enter Muir woods National Monument from the quieter backside and descend through the beautiful ancient redwood forest to the famed Cathedral Grove and visitors center.
 Climb back out of the woods on the iconic Dipsea Trail.
 The walk finishes in Mill Valley, a lively town tucked into the redwoods, with excellent options for dining and exploring.
 Tonight’s lodging is a cozy inn surrounded by forest.

 Distance: up to 6.5 miles.